-Chicken Caprese Garlic Bread is a homemade garlic bread topped with seasoned grilled chicken, lots of Mozzarella cheese, tomato and basil.
+Chicken Caprese Garlic Bread is garlic bread topped with seasoned grilled chicken, lots of Mozzarella cheese, tomato and basil.
 It is delicious and perfect for any occasion!

 This Chicken Caprese Garlic Bread is incredible.
 Garlic bread topped with seasoned grilled chicken, lots of Mozzarella cheese, tomato and basil.
 It’s so dang delicious and one of my favorite recipes to date!

 The deliciousness doesn’t end there.
 There’s a balsamic reduction to go with this recipe that you drizzle over the top.
 Mmmm it’s so good!
 But definitely not a must if you’re not a balsamic vinegar fan.
 So skip that part if you’re not and I promise you’ll still love this yummy bread!